NULLPointerGuy/NULLPointerGuy.github.io/about.md

 title: About
 ---

-Hi there! my name is karthik, i am a programmer based in bangalore.
+Hi there! my name is Karthik, I am a developer based in Bangalore.
-Although i am an android fanatic, i have also worked with the front end web frameworks like Angular JS and JQuery.
+Although I spend most of my time in debugging/developing Android applications, I have also done few experimentations with react-native.

 ---